All About ALTEA

 From here: there is only one platform which is used by the trams going north and south.
 Buy your tickets on the tram.

-The beach of Altea is over 5 km long and is divided into the stoney Cap Negret beach to the north of Altea, followed by the La Roda beach next to the old town and the largest beach the Cap Blanc to the south which blends into the coast of Albir.
+The beach of Altea is over 5 km long and is divided into the stony Cap Negret beach to the north of Altea, followed by the La Roda beach next to the old town and the largest beach the Cap Blanc to the south which blends into the coast of Albir.

-Altea and the hills surrounding
+Altea and the surrounding mountains

 Some kilometers away from Altea you will find the mountain area of Sierra de Bernia which reaches up to 1130 mt high hills.
 From that area you will have a nice view on the Altea area and the coastline.
 All around Altea there is a huge construction boom happening over the past years.
 Not so much along the coastline but more in the hills surrounding Altea.